How to win proposals by making them exciting and full of passion

 Turn your feelings into something that matters

 However, while you want to show what you care about, you don't want to write about your feelings.
 Your feelings don't add any value to the customer.
 Don't write about your intent, your commitment, or your desires.
 Instead, show your feelings through how much the results the customer will get are going to matter.
-The more something matters or the more important it is, the better the results should be.
-Talk about what approaches are better and why, or about how much better the results can be instead of telling the customer what you think or feel.
+The more something matters or the more important it is, the more compelling it is, and the better the results should be.
+Talk about what approaches are better, why they are better, and how important the impact of that is.
+Turn your passion for what matters into how much better the results can be instead of telling the customer what you think or feel.

 If you have to pick a vendor, and one is passionate about what they do and the other is dry or formal, which is more likely to get the job?
 Do you want something important built by someone who is passionate about the engineering, or someone who is uninspired?
 If one proposal is about how important what the vendor does is and how much better it makes things for the customer, while the other proposal just describes what the customer will pay for, which will inspire more confidence in the customer?